Are you wondering where to stay in Santorini? In this post we will be discussing 10 places where your stay in Santorini will be made more enjoyable.

 There are a variety of lodging options available in Fira, from sprawling villas and repurposed palaces to more modest Cycladic-style rooms and rentals, all with unforgettable accompanying views.
 Backpackers will additionally find reasonably priced hostels with standard amenities such as meals and WiFi.

-2. Oia, one of the best areas to stay in Santorini
+2. Oia, the best area where to stay in Santorini

 Oia (pronounced “ee-yah”) is among the most popular places to stay in Santorini, thanks to its unmatched panoramic spectacles, unforgettable sunsets, and attractive boutique hotels.